Tokushinhō Motohisa

 Tokushinhō Motohisa (德真鵬 元久) is a Japanese former professional sumo wrestler from Matsusaka, Mie.
 His sumo stable was Kise (for a short time he belonged to Kitanoumi).
 His height is 193 cm and his peak weight is 224 kg.
 His highest rank was jūryō 6.
-Hs is the first former amateur from Asahi University to reach the sekitori ranks.
+He is the first former amateur from Asahi University to reach the sekitori ranks.
 He retired in June 2020.